PyAbel/PyAbel/README.rst

         X = R * np.sin(THETA)
         Y = R * np.cos(THETA)

+    The ``abel.tools.polar.cart2polar`` and ``abel.tools.polar.polar2cart`` functions are available for conversion between these Cartesian and polar grids.

 -
     **Image origin:** Fundamentally, the forward and inverse Abel transforms in PyAbel consider the origin of the image to be located in the center of a pixel.
 This means that, for a symmetric image, the image will have a width that is an odd number of pixels.
 (The central pixel is effectively "shared" between both halves of the image.)
-In most situations, the image origin is specified using the ``origin`` keyword in ``abel.Transform`` (or directly using ``abel.center.center_image`` to find the origin (the center of symmetry) of your image.
+In most situations, the image origin is specified using the ``origin`` keyword in ``abel.Transform`` (or directly using ``abel.center.center_image`` to find the origin (the center of symmetry) of your image).
 This processing step takes care of shifting the origin of the image to the middle of the central pixel.
 However, if the individual Abel transforms methods are used directly, care must be taken to supply a properly centered image.
 Some methods also provide low-level functions for transforming only the right half of the image (with the origin located in the middle of a 0th-column pixel).

 Support